Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 page we'd like to add.
 If our add view is invoked via, for example, ``http://localhost:6543/add_page/SomeName``, the value for ``'pagename'`` in the ``matchdict`` will be ``'SomeName'``.

+Next a check is performed to determine whether the ``Page`` already exists in the database.
+If it already exists, then the client is redirected to the ``edit_page`` view, else we continue to the next check.

 If the view execution *is* a result of a form submission (i.e., the expression ``'form.submitted' in request.params`` is ``True``), we grab the page body from